why CommScope Holding Company Inc. [COMM] is a Good Choice for Investors After New Price Target of $11.44

 Sponsored

-CommScope® (NASDAQ: COMM), a global leader in network connectivity solutions, announced today that it is expanding fiber-optic cable production to accelerate the rollout of broadband across the U.S., connecting more communities and underserved areas.
+The live, listen-only audio of the call will be available through a link on the Events and Presentations page of CommScope’s Investor Relations website.

-It opened the trading session at $6.02, the shares rose to $6.03 and dropped to $5.50, the range by which the price of stock traded the whole day.
-The daily chart for COMM points out that the company has recorded -50.27% loss over the past six months.
-However, it is still 0.54% lower than its most recent low trading price.
+Over the last 12 months, COMM stock dropped by -25.54%.
+The one-year CommScope Holding Company Inc. stock forecast points to a potential upside of 57.95.
+The average equity rating for COMM stock is currently 2.50, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 2.69M shares, COMM reached to a volume of 3790050 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.04 billion, with 207.40 million shares outstanding and 203.16 million shares in the current float.
+Compared to the average trading volume of 2.62M shares, COMM stock reached a trading volume of 4364009 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for COMM shares is $11.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on COMM stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-BofA Securities have made an estimate for CommScope Holding Company Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 12, 2023.
-While these analysts kept the previous recommendation, Credit Suisse raised their target price from $11 to $17.
-The new note on the price target was released on October 04, 2022, representing the official price target for CommScope Holding Company Inc. stock.
-Previously, the target price had yet another raise from $9 to $11, while Morgan Stanley kept a Equal-Weight rating on COMM stock.
+Jefferies have made an estimate for CommScope Holding Company Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on April 17, 2023.
+While these analysts kept the previous recommendation, BofA Securities dropped their target price from $8 to $15.
+The new note on the price target was released on January 12, 2023, representing the official price target for CommScope Holding Company Inc. stock.
+Previously, the target price had yet another raise from $11 to $17, while Credit Suisse kept a Outperform rating on COMM stock.
+On August 05, 2022, analysts increased their price target for COMM shares from 9 to 11.

 Operating Margin for any stock indicates how profitable investing would be, and CommScope Holding Company Inc. [COMM] shares currently have an operating margin of +5.83 and a Gross Margin at +24.84.
 CommScope Holding Company Inc.’s Net Margin is presently recorded at -13.95.